onionj/websocket-broadcasting/README.md

 This project demonstrates a WebSocket broadcasting application with multi-processing capabilities using Fiber and RabbitMQ as the message broker.
 It allows multiple processes to handle WebSocket connections and efficiently broadcast messages to connected clients.

-Each process has a bound queue to a FANOUT exchange.
-When we push a message to this exchange, all queues receive the message and send it to connected websockets.

 Please note that the project uses the following technologies:

 - [Go-Fiber](https://github.com/gofiber/fiber): A fast and efficient web framework for Go.